Rebranding an Ecosystem

 The redesigned logos are all built using the same typeface, and the same modified character is used in each logo to help preserve unity across the family of brands.

-The wave shaped crossbar in the "A" is a simple yet elegant solution that uses evokes the coast—tying the sustainability-focused mission to the visual identity of the brand.
+The wave shaped crossbar in the "A" is a simple yet elegant solution that evokes the coast—tying the sustainability-focused mission to the visual identity of the brand.

 website design